Prof. Dr. Jai Prakash

 - Yazdani S, Bansal R, Prakash J. (2017) Drug targeting to myofibroblasts: Implications for fibrosis and cancer.
 (2017) Advanced Drug Delivery Reviews Jul 16. pii: S0169-409X(17)30107-2.

 - Bansal R, Nakagawa S, Yazdani S, van Baarlen J, Venkatesh A, Koh AP, Song W, Goossens N, Watanabe H, Beasley MB, Powell CA, Storm G, Kaminski N, van Goor H, Friedman SL, Hoshida Y, Prakash J. (2017) Integrin alpha11 in regulation of myofibroblasts phenotype: Implication for fibrotic diseases.
-Experimental and Molecular Medicine (in press) – Nature publishing group
+Experimental and Molecular Medicine

 - Binnemars-Postma KA, Storm G, Prakash J. (2017) Nanomedicine strategies to target tumor-associated macrophages.
 International Journal of Molecular Sciences.
 Special issue: Tumor microenvironment and metabolism.
 May 4;18(5). pii: E979. doi: 10.3390/ijms18050979.